 There are no hard and fast rules for managing application development through Power Users as every environment is different.
 Let’s define some dimensions to help map your organization’s environment to a potential governance process.
 The core strength of Power Users is the removal of the development team and the administration layer that such a system requires to coordinate efforts effectively.
 The greater degree that the project is pathfinding, the less mission critical, fewer total users, and fewer types of users, the greater benefit a Power User can provide.
 At the end of the day, the exercise falls into risk management; a prudent manager would never allow a critical application touching numerous internal and external stakeholders be dependent on a single individual, no matter how powerful their wizardry skills are.

 A Power User can be anyone in the office, and there are some simple structures to build robustness into Power User driven application development.
 The first is paired development, a common practice in software development, and a simple solution to mitigate the single dependency risk with the additional benefit two minds bring to a problem.
 The second is the implementation of a continuing education program within your organization to train staff in the use of these platforms.
-Low-code platforms are more akin to word processing and spreadsheet applications; a few training days a year can do wonders in the organizations working knowledge.
+Low-code platforms are more akin to word processing and spreadsheet applications; a few training days a year can do wonders in the organization’s working knowledge.
 Lastly, define the boundaries to which a low code application will require involvement with your organization’s IT staff.
 Some questions to explore.
 When the application is client facing?
 When the application is used by more than one department?
 When an application has been actively used for over a year?
-When the application as an expected operating impact over a determined value?
+When the application has an expected operating impact over a determined monetary value?
 Power Users can unleash innovation in organizations.
 Boxing in Power Users can stifle creativity, yet unbounded development may lead to fragmentation and creeping system risks.
 Proper governance of Power Users is a key element to staying technology relevant.